Studying any kind of university degree costs a lot of money.

-If we’re to be realistic about this, you are considerably less likely to succeed on one of these courses if you are not passionate about the subject.
+You are considerably less likely to succeed on one of these courses if you are not passionate about the subject.

 It is definitely true that having a degree will make your CV stand out to potential employers.
-Statistically, jobseekers who did not study tend to earn a significantly lower amount, however many entrepreneurs (Bill Gates, Mark Zuckerberg, Richard Branson etc.) became incredibly successful without studying a degree at all.
+Statistically, jobseekers who did not study tend to earn a significantly lower amount.
+However, many entrepreneurs (Bill Gates, Mark Zuckerberg, Richard Branson etc.) became incredibly successful without studying a degree at all.

 This influences my favourite source for advice to people deciding what to study, this speech to some university graduates in 2012 from writer Neil Gaiman, ‘let go and enjoy the ride, because the ride takes you to some remarkable and unexpected places’.

 You can’t let go and enjoy the ride if you’re not passionate about what you are doing, so don’t choose a degree just because of the salary.
 Either aim for something you are passionate about or something practical and affordable.

 At risk of sounding fatalistic, your choice of degree will affect you for the rest of your life.
 However I’m a great believer in following your heart, so the bottom line should always be ‘pursue your passion’, because you will have a more enjoyable life if you find your career pleasurable.
 Career satisfaction is very important, and this list demonstrates how many of the most satisfying jobs are ones that don’t have a great return on investment.

 I studied fine art, which has a notoriously poor return on investment.
 But, I was following my dream.
 That gave me the enthusiasm to dedicate energy into achieving a good grade.